wspr/body-segment-param/README.md

 * `dempster1955.csv`:
     * Data from Dempster (1955).
+    * Standard deviations can be calculated from data given by Dempster but have been taken from Zatsiorski (2002).
     * The original data can be interpreted in various ways; here, I've omitted entries "Trunk minus shoulders" and "Trunk minus limbs" with the assumption that "Shoulders+Thorax+AbdoPelvis" is good enough (there's around 0.9% difference from doing so).

 * `fujikawa1963.csv`